otttooming/datalinks/packages/development/react/react.md

 - [danilowoz/react-atomic-design](https://github.com/danilowoz/react-atomic-design) - Boilerplate with the methodology Atomic Design using a few cool things

+- [devhubapp/devhub](https://github.com/devhubapp/devhub) - DevHub is a mobile and desktop app to help you manage GitHub Notifications and stay on top of repository activities.

 ## Store

 - [react-waterfall](https://github.com/didierfranc/react-waterfall) - React store built on top of the new context API